demisto/content/Packs/AzureRiskyUsers/Integrations/AzureRiskyUsers/README.md

 The application must have *IdentityRiskEvent.Read.All* ,
 *IdentityRiskEvent.ReadWrite.All*, *IdentityRiskyUser.Read.All*, *IdentityRiskyUser.ReadWrite.All* and *User.Read* permissions and must allow public client flows (can be found under the **Authentication** section of the app).
-In addition under the **Manifest** section of the app you need to change the key *"allowPublicClient"* from null to true.

 ## Configure AzureRiskyUsers on Cortex XSOAR